UO-CIS-322/UOCIS322.github.io/web-doc-structure/js.md

 Basic characteristics:  Untyped, dynamic, a bit functional;  delegation-based method calls

 Used always with extensive libraries, often with frameworks.
 We'll use JQuery, but there are many bigger frameworks widely used \(Angular, React, ...\) and more appearing all the time.

 Basics:

 Objects are like dicts; JSON is  an exchange format based on object literals \(but only a subset of them\).

 Typical use is to "listen" to a field and do something in another field.

+Example?
+Maybe color encoder?